 Solution:

-- Inspect couplings and joints
+- Inspect couplings, splines, and universal joints for wear or damage.

-- Replace worn components
+- Replace worn or damaged drivetrain components.

-Future Trends
+Future Trends in Drive Shaft Technology

-Lightweight Materials
+Lightweight Composite Materials

 High-Strength Alloys

-Smart Monitoring Systems
+Smart Monitoring and Predictive Maintenance

-Electric Vehicle Integration
+Electric Vehicle (EV) Integration

 Conclusion